rwieruch/blog_robinwieruch_content/react-graphql-apollo-tutorial.md

 export default Profile;
 {{< /highlight >}}

-Make sure to give some type of visual feedback until you've installed a view layer:
+Make sure to give some type of visual feedback until your view-layer can be rendered with actual data.:

 {{< highlight javascript "hl_lines=6 7 8" >}}
 const Profile = () => (